dsarov/SPANDx/README.md

 Although not generally recommended to switch off, set to true if you want to skip the timmomatic step (default: false).

+As a feature of Nextflow, SPANDx can resume a failed run attempt, using the previously generated, intermediate files.
+To use this feature, add the ```-resume ```flag to the command line when running SPANDx.

 If you want to make changes to the default `nextflow.config` file clone the workflow into a local directory and change parameters